MicrosoftDocs/win32/desktop-src/dxmath/boundingorientedbox-orientation.md

 ---
-Description: The orientation of the BoundingOrientedBox represented as a quaternion. ms.assetid: 9f765328-4bce-470e-a591-52376b572543
+description: The orientation of the BoundingOrientedBox represented as a quaternion. ms.assetid: 9f765328-4bce-470e-a591-52376b572543
 title: BoundingOrientedBox.Orientation (DirectXCollision.h)
 ms.topic: reference